 Learn what you need to do to before you build a retaining wall.
-Having the proper plan will make your landscape or garden wall project simple.
+Having the proper plan will make your landscape or allan block wall project simple.

 What is the overall purpose of your wall?